dhananjaygr/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-03.md

 - **Live Responses:** The lab introduces participants to the concept of live responses for real-time remediation.
 Practical scenarios will be simulated where participants actively respond to ongoing security incidents.

+    >**Note:** Execute the Onboard Machines task as outlined in Lab 2, then proceed with the current lab.

 ## Lab objectives

 In this lab, you will perform the following: